City problem · Munich

 • The technical-deep-dive meeting.
 The US investor wants to talk to the CTO.
 The CTO meeting is great.
 The follow-up does not happen.

 • The polite pass with no specific reason.
 "Not for our stage" or "not our area right now."
-The team reads it as fund-fit.
+The team judges it as fund-fit.
 It is the market evidence layer that did not pass scoring.

 • The competing US deeptech firm with weaker tech raises.
 A US-based deeptech firm with weaker technology raises a Series A or B with named US design partners.
-The Munich team reads it as the US ecosystem favouring its own.
+The Munich team judges it as the US ecosystem favouring its own.
 The US firm had the five market signals.

 • The reference call the US investor never made.
 Three weeks of meetings.
 No reference call.
 The investor decided before reference checking would be useful.